super-penguin/Data_Projects/Identify Fraud from Enron Email/README.md

             presort=False, random_state=None, splitter='best'),
           learning_rate=1.0, n_estimators=50, random_state=None)

-The accuracy of the best AdaBoostClassifier is: 0.928571 The recall of the best AdaBoostClassifier is: 0.653846 The precision of the best AdaBoostClassifier is: 0.725000

 4. Conclusions
 The best estimator is AdaBoostClassifier in this project.
 The accuracy of our final POI classifier is 0.928571.
 The recall (the ratio of POIs this classifier could correctly recall to a number of all POIs) is 0.653846.
 It is not perfect, but is already the best in all the classifiers we tried in this project.
 The precision (the ratio of correctly classified POIs to the mix of correct and wrong recalls) in this project is less important than recall.
 We would want this classifier to recognize all possible POIs.
 Even if some of them are actually non-POIs, it is easier to exclude them later with further analysis than missing them totally.
 The precision of the final AdaBoostClassifier is 0.725, which is pretty good.
 In conclusion, AdaBoostClassifier is an effective POI classifier in this project.